Tiny-Earth/DemoSite/site/src/experiences.md

 ### How does a think-pair-share encourage scientific thinking?

 A think-pair-share activity can break down the facets of science into smaller parts, giving students the opportunity to practice various important skills in their STEM discipline.
+A think-pair-share activity is also an opportunity to show relevance to the discipline and connect the content to an authentic scientific context.
 For example, in a math or computer science class, students might practice summarizing data, debug a few lines of data, or apply mathematical formulas.
 In a chemistry course, they might examine the limitations of data, select appropriate reagents for an experiment, or troubleshoot experimental hurdles.
 In an engineering course, students could determine what information is relevant and propose which computer program or device could solve the problem.
 In a biology class, they might critique experimental designs, identify appropriate controls and treatments, draw conclusions based on evidence, or ask questions about the natural world, public health, or whatever content is relevant to that course.

 ### What are considerations for designing a think-pair-share?